aliceheneghan/live-coding-DCI/feb/sass/README.md

 ## From Scratch

-if you want to start from scratch you need
+if you want to start from scratch you...

+### Shortcut
+mkdir ...
+cd ...
+npm init OR npm init -y
+npm i --save-dev gh-pages sass npm-run-all live-server (these are dev dependencies) add scripts to package.json create and edit .gitignore create src folder with index.html, scss folder →  main.scss git add . && git commit -m "initial commit" git push npm start (launches live server) open new terminal for gh workflow (don't close ls terminal)

 ## initialise npm in your project